xyao7/HDOCK-Multimer/README.md

 This command will create two output directories in the same location as `stoi.json`: `mono_fastas/` for storing FASTA files for individual monomer chains, and `subcomp_fastas/` for storing FASTA files for multi-chain subcomponents.
 All generated FASTA files can be used as input for AF2/AFM structure prediction.

-You can use [ColabFold](https://github.com/sokrypton/ColabFold) to run AF2/AFM using a Google Colab Notebook.
-You can also download the code from [AlphaFold](https://github.com/jcheongs/alphafold-multimer) and run predictions locally (which requires a GPU).
+You can use [ColabFold](https://github.com/sokrypton/ColabFold) to run AF2/AFM using a Google Colab Notebook, or download the code from [AlphaFold](https://github.com/jcheongs/alphafold-multimer) and run predictions locally (which requires a GPU).

 Disordered terminal regions of predicted monomers may interfere with the docking process.
 We recommend using the following script to preprocess the monomers (requires `STRIDE`):
 ```